 Knowledge of Job Responsibilities.
-Job requirements, duties, and responsibilities for each Ryan White or HOPWA-funded position shall be indicated in job description.
+Job requirements, duties, and responsibilities for each Ryan White, EHE, or HOPWA-funded position shall be indicated in job description.
 Prior to providing services, staff will review the job description, including requirements for certifications and licensure.

 HIV Knowledge.
 Staff providing direct services to clients or who make decisions about client services shall have training and experience with general HIV related issues and concerns.
 At a minimum, such staff will have completed an initial and annual education session on topics applicable to the service(s) they deliver.
 Education can include round table discussion, training, one-on-one educational session, in-service, or literature review.
-Such topics may include:
+Such topics may include, but are not limited to the following: